Tennis Legends: Justine Henin - The seven-time Grand Slam winning Belgian with a backhand of immense beauty

 Born on 1st of June 1982, Henin was born in the city of Liege to Jose Henin and Francoise Rosiere.
 Her mom, a teacher of history and French, died when Justine was just 12.
 She left behind three further children - two sons and one other daughter.
 The family lived in close proximity to Rochefort Tennis Club, where Justine took her first tennis steps.

 She waited until 2001 for her second title, coming at the Brisbane International.
-Two more titles followed and in the summer, at Wimbledon, Henin reached a maiden Grand Slam final, losing to Venus Williams in three sets.
-The year finished with her positioned at eight in the world rankings.
+Two more titles followed, and in the summer, at Wimbledon, Henin reached a maiden Grand Slam final, losing to Venus Williams in three sets.
+The year ended with her ranked 8th in the world.
 The start of seven consecutive years located inside the top ten at the season's climax.

 The 2002 season was of similar level to the previous campaign.
 She went on to add title successes in Berlin (a first success in events now regarded as 1000 tournaments) and Linz.
 Henin also reached the semis at Wimbledon.

-From 2003-2007, Henin won at least one Grand Slam each year and 33 of her 43 WTA singles titles came in a period where she was often the best player in the world.
+From 2003 to 2007, Henin won at least one Grand Slam each year, and 33 of her 43 WTA singles titles came in a period where she was often the best player in the world.
 It's worth remembering Serena Williams spent a considerable chunk of this period absent from the tour, owing to a pulmonary embolism and dealing with the loss of her murdered sister Yetunde.
 Henin stepped into the vacuum and became the benchmark for the women's game, especially on clay.

 The following season began with a third successive Grand Slam final win over Clijsters.
-This time she required three sets to beat her Fed Cup teammate in the Australian Open final.
+This time, she required three sets to beat her Fed Cup teammate in the Australian Open final.
 A triumph which meant Wimbledon was now the only major needed to complete a Career Grand Slam.
 Further titles in Dubai and Indian Wells reinforced her standing as the best player in the world.
-However, Henin experienced a shock second round exit at Roland Garros.
+However, Henin experienced a shock second-round exit at Roland Garros.
 While health issues kept her away from Wimbledon.
 The seasonal regression was punctuated by a glorious capture of gold at the Athens Olympics.
-Belgium’s finest toppled Frances's Amelie Mauresmo to deliver Belgium a first Olympic tennis gold.
+Belgium’s finest toppled France's Amelie Mauresmo to deliver Belgium a first Olympic tennis gold.

 From injury to Grand Slam final return